 To help you find the perfect adventure for you, we have marked each tour with a difficulty level.
 There are three different difficulty levels: easy, moderate, and challenging.
 Each difficulty level determines the abilities needed to venture on the tour.
 Below you’ll find a thorough explanation of each difficulty level and their possible combinations.

 Please note that most tours, unless explicitly stated, are accompanied by a professional and certified guide, regardless of difficulty levels.
-The guides’ top priority is your safety, and they stay with you at every step of the way.
+The guides’ top priority is your safety, and they stay with you every step of the way.

 Tours marked “easy” are suitable for every adventurer and are the least difficult of our tours.
 Some of our more active adventures, like multi-day hiking, dog sledding, or snowmobiling might be over less friendly terrain, require slightly more vigorous activity, or endurance, yet they’re open to everyone and don’t have any prerequisites.
 Our “easy” tours welcome adventurers of all ages, with various goals and in fair physical condition.